esphome/esphome-docs/components/modbus.rst

     When 2 devices are sending a command at the same the the response read from uart can't be assigend to the proper design.
     This value defines the maximumm queuing time for a command before it is send anyways.

+- **use_send_direct** (*Optional*, boolean): the modbus component serializes requests to ensure no other request is sent while another device is waiting for a response.
+    This option disables the serialization and forces the modbus component to send a request directly when received.
+This option can be used for backward compatibility if the serialization causes incorrect behaviour.

+- **dont_drop_when_idle** (*Optional*, boolean): The modbus component is polling the connected UART for new data.
+Modbus devices should never send anything unless they received a command.
+Therefore, anything received from UART without a previous command is dropped.
+    This option disables dropping unexpected bytes read from UART for backward compatibility.

 See Also
 --------